RV Trailer Tires

 I will also make sure that I have the right tools (the jack comes to mind) with me to do the job of replacing a flat trailer tire.

 When you own a travel trailer for a few years, you learn that it makes sense to carry extra tools and parts with you to fix simple things while you're on the road.
 Anytime you can avoid spending time and money in an RV repair shop while you should be having fun, is time well spent.

 While reading about RV trailer tires, I came across some interesting information.
 For instance, ST in the tire name means that the tire should not exceed 65 miles per hour.
 The next three-digit number is the width of the tire from sidewall edge to sidewall edge (in millimeters).
 The next two-digit number is the aspect ratio - the tire's ratio of height to width.
 The R stands for radial.
 The next two-digit number is the wheel or rim diameter (in inches).

 There are two types of trailer tires; bias ply and radials.
 The most expensive trailer tire (radial) that Discount Tire had was less than 100 dollars.
 For the price and piece of mind, it makes sense to choose the best tire.
 Radials are a little more expensive, but are a better value than bias ply.

 RV Trailer Tire Maintenance Tips

 - Check tire air pressure before each trip.
 Don't forget the spare!

-- Check for excessive wear - this can indicate whether tires are inflated correctly or if there are problems with axel alignment.
+- Check for excessive wear - this can indicate whether tires are inflated correctly or if there are problems with axle alignment.